Naalu Pennungal: Oru Niyamalankanathinte Kadha

-The Virgin
+Kanyaka

 Kumari - literally, a virgin girl- is a farm worker who shouldered the responsibility of running her household at a very early age.
 Her father, having realized her advancing age, accepts a suitable marriage proposal for her.
-After the wedding, her husband, Narayanan, behaves strangely, as he evades any kind of contact with her including verbal conversation and sexual activity.
+After the wedding, her husband, Narayanan, behaves strangely, as he evades any kind of contact with her, including verbal conversation and sexual activity.
 The husband's mysterious behaviour is accentuated by his glut.
-After a few days, the couple make the customary visit to Kumari's house.
-Narayanan, leaves Kumari in her house after the visit and never returns to take her back.
+After a few days, the couple makes the customary visit to Kumari's house.
+Narayanan leaves Kumari in her house after the visit and never returns to bring her back.
 As days pass, rumours spread that she has been abandoned by him because of her infidelity.
-Her father unable to bear the shame of it, picks up a fight with the neighbour who had brought the marriage proposal.
+Her father, unable to bear the shame of it, picks up a fight with the neighbour who had brought the marriage proposal.
 Kumari, who had maintained silence so far, emerges from the house and declares that the marriage never happened.

-The Housewife
+Chinnu Amma

 Chinnu Amma is a childless housewife.
 She lives a fairly contented life with her loving husband.
 Her husband works in a nearby town and she spends her time alone at home.
 One day, she is visited by Nara Pillai, a former classmate.
 Nara Pillai had run away to Tamil Nadu, long ago and now visits his village rarely.
 He is said to have made good in Tamil Nadu and speaks Malayalam with a heavy Tamil accent even when he is back in Kerala.
-Through their conversations we realize that they both had an amorous encounter in their youth, from which Chinnu Amma escaped narrowly due to her fear of getting pregnant out of wed-lock.
-Nara Pillai assumes that she is vulnerable and attempts to talk her into bed, promising her a healthy off spring.
-Chinnu Amma's mind vacillates, but in the end of the movie she boldly declines the offer.
+Through their conversations, we realize that they both had an amorous encounter in their youth, from which Chinnu Amma escaped narrowly due to her fear of getting pregnant out of wedlock.
+Nara Pillai assumes that she is vulnerable and attempts to talk her into bed, promising her a healthy offspring.
+Chinnu Amma's mind vacillates, but at the end of the movie, she boldly declines the offer.